nzfeng/signed-heat-demo/README.md

-# Signed Heat Method (surface domains)
+# signed-heat-demo (surface domains)

 C++ demo for "[A Heat Method for ](https://nzfeng.github.io/research/SignedHeatMethod/index.html)" by [Nicole Feng](https://nzfeng.github.io/index.html) and [Keenan Crane](https://www.cs.cmu.edu/~kmcrane/), presented at SIGGRAPH 2024.

 Project page with links to paper, pseudocode, supplementals, & videos: [link](https://nzfeng.github.io/research/SignedHeatMethod/index.html)

-This Github repository demonstrates the Signed Heat Method (SHM) on 2D surface domains, including triangle meshes, polygon meshes, and point clouds.
-If you're interested in using the Signed Heat Method in 3D volumetric domains, go to [this Github repository](https://github.com/SHM-3D); and for digital surface domains, [this Github repository](https://github.com/signed-heat-method-digital).
-(These repos are separate since they involve other, potentially finicky, dependencies.)
+This Github repository demonstrates the _Signed Heat Method (SHM)_ on **2D surface domains**, including triangle meshes, polygon meshes, and point clouds.
+The Signed Heat Method is implemented in [geometry-central](https://geometry-central.net/), this is just a demo application.

+If you're interested in using the Signed Heat Method in 3D volumetric domains, go to [this Github repository](https://github.com/signed-heat-3d; and for digital surface domains, [this Github repository](https://github.com/signed-heat-method-digital).
+(These repos are separate since they involve additional dependencies.)

 ![teaser image](media/teaser.png)